dib-lab/2021-paper-ibd/manuscript.md

 -->

 To evaluate whether the variation captured by diagnosis is predictive of IBD subtype, we built random forest classifiers to predict CD, UC, or nonIBD subtype.
-Random forest techniques are a supervised learning classification model that estimates how predictive k-mers are of IBD subtype, and weight individual k-mers as more or less predictive using a metric called variable importance.
 To assess whether disease signatures generalize across study populations, we used a leave-one-study-out cross-validation approach where we built and optimized a classifier using five cohorts and validated on the sixth.
-We built each model six times, using a different random seed each time, to hone in on cross-study and cross-model signal.
+We built each model six times to hone in on cross-study and cross-model signal.
-Given the high-dimensional structure of this data set (e.g. many more k-mers than metagenomes), we first used variable selection to narrow the set of predictive k-mers in the training set [@doi:10.1007/s11634-016-0276-4; @doi:10.1093/bib/bbx124].
+Given the high-dimensional structure of this data set (e.g. many more k-mers than metagenomes), we first used vita variable selection to narrow the set of predictive k-mers in the training set [@doi:10.1007/s11634-016-0276-4; @doi:10.1093/bib/bbx124].
 Variable selection reduced the number of k-mers used in each model by two orders of magnitude, from 7,376,151 to 28,684-41,701 (mean = 35,673.1, sd = 4090.3) (**Figure @fig:kmers B**).

 Using this reduced set of k-mers, we optimized each random forests classifier on the training set, producing 36 optimized models.